habity-design/bedsideclock-documentation/docs/More/How_to_update.md

 - Exposing Wind Down event and light toggle in Home Assistant.
 - Better one-handed operations: You can now use the snooze button to select items in settings.
 - Alarm tones ring for a longer period before stopping.
+- New 12h duration for sleep sounds.
+- New Wind down reminder with slow pulsing light.
 - Improved stability.

 **Update v1.1.1**